• Skip to main content

 • Egg salad sandwiches are the perfect way to use up hard-boiled eggs.

-• A classic, Instant Pot Chicken Noodle Soup gives you the idea that it’s been simmering all day long when it comes together quickly.
+• Instant Pot Chicken Noodle Soup – A classic that feels like it’s been simmering all day when it comes together in less than an hour.

-• Perfect for holidays and as a side dish for dinner any day of the week, Mashed Potatoes are easier than ever and delicious to eat!
+• Mashed Potatoes – Easier than ever and perfect for holidays or as a side dish for dinner any day of the week!

-• Create your own Instant Pot Chicken Burrito Bowls to enjoy this meal more often and keep the cost of eating out at your favorite restaurant down but still enjoy its flavors.
+• Chicken Burrito Bowls – Keep the cost of eating out at your favorite restaurant down while still enjoying its flavors.

-• Instant Pot Spaghetti combines the sauce and the noodles into a one pot dish and cuts down on getting dinner to the table.
+• Instant Pot Spaghetti – Cook the sauce and noodles in one pot and cut down on the stress of getting dinner to the table.

-• Kids and adults will both love this classic dish – Instant Pot Mac and Cheese is fun to eat!
+• Instant Pot Mac and Cheese – Kids and adults will both love this classic.
+Plus it’s just fun to eat!

 Will you help add value to Pip and Ebby?